Widest choice of ski holidays from 60+ tour operators

 Best for: Weekend/Short Ski Breaks & families

-With access to the massive Portes du Soleil, you’ll be able to ski in France and Switzerland on your ski holiday to Les Gets.
-But what really sets this resort apart from many others and why it’s in our top 10 is its proximity to Geneva airport, it’s less than a 90-minute transfer - what more could you want at the start/end of your trip.
-The resort itself is full of character, growing from a 12th-century farming village, it has maintained that originally charm that some of the more modern French resorts lack.
-Typical Savoyard shops and traditional style chalets and hotels only help to maintain the rustic and picturesque resort today.
+With access to the massive Portes du Soleil ski area, you’ll be able to ski in France and Switzerland on your ski holiday to Les Gets.
+It’s easily one of best French ski resorts.
+But what really sets this resort apart from many others and why it’s in our top 10 is its proximity to Geneva airport – it’s less than a 90-minute transfer – what more could you want at the start or end of your trip?

 View ski holidays to Les Gets here